 Sweden: How to Live in the World's First Cashless Society

-By then, by March 24, 2023 to be precise, in Sweden, cash will no longer be accepted as a means of payment.
+On March 24, 2023, in Sweden, cash was no longer accepted as a means of payment.
 In general, cash is already a no-go in Sweden.
-There is a unique law in Sweden that enables merchants to make customers pay electronically in spite of the status of cash as a legal tender.
+A unique law in Sweden enables merchants to make customers pay electronically despite the status of cash as a legal tender.

 Sweden, a nation of early adopters

-Sweden has always been one of the first countries in embracing new technologies.
-Sweden, as a country, is a first adopter.
-There is a tradition in Sweden about being the first.
-This is noticeable throughout the Scandinavian country's history.
-Thus, its financial system is not an exception.
+Sweden has always been one of the first countries to embrace new technologies.
+This is noticeable throughout the Scandinavian country's history, and its financial system is no exception.

 In 1661, Sweden was the first country in Europe to introduce banknotes.
-Sweden has been at the forefront of banking innovation for quite a long time.
-Sweden's first automatic cash machine was installed and ready to use in July 1967.
-This was only one week after the world's very first one was opened in London.
+It has been at the forefront of banking innovation for quite a long time.
+The nation's first automatic cash machine was installed and ready to use in July 1967.
+This was only one week after the world's first one opened in London.

-In 2023, Sweden is proudly becoming the first cashless nation in the world, with an economy that goes 100 percent digital.
-Currently, about 80 percent of Swedes use cards with 58 percent of payments being made by card and only six percent made in cash, according to the Swedish Central Bank.
+And in 2023, Sweden proudly became the first cashless nation in the world, with an economy that goes 100 percent digital.
+About 80 percent of Swedes use cards, with 58 percent of payments made by card and only six percent made in cash, according to the Swedish Central Bank.

-Electronic payments have rapidly increased with more restaurants and shops not accepting cash payments at all.
-Mobile payment services also make payments from one individual to another much easier.
+Electronic payments have rapidly increased, with more restaurants and shops not accepting cash payments.
+Mobile payment services also make payments from one individual to another much more accessible.

-The majority of Swedish banks have stopped allowing customers to make cash transactions over the counter.
+Most Swedish banks have stopped allowing customers to make cash transactions over the counter.
 Many branches across the country have closed.
-Cash is extremely expensive to manage due to the high security systems.
-If there is someone who wants to make a deposit or withdraw cash for some reason, they need to go to an ATM.
+Cash is costly to manage due to the high-security systems.
+If someone wants to make a deposit or withdraw money, they must go to an ATM.

 Sweden: World's first cashless society by 2023

-This means that now more than 80 percent of all retail transactions have been conducted electronically.
-This is similar to what happens in the rest of the other Nordic countries, which include Finland, Norway, Denmark, and Iceland.
+This means that more than 80 percent of all retail transactions have been conducted electronically.
+This is similar to what happens in the other Nordic countries, including Finland, Norway, Denmark, and Iceland.

-The way the Nordics are quickly embracing a cashless lifestyle strongly contrasts with the countries in the south of Europe, where cash is still a strong form of payment.
-Moreover, in some cities in southern Europe, several establishments accept only cash.
-This is the complete opposite of what happens in northern Europe, where cash is no longer accepted in the majority of places.
+The way the Nordics quickly embrace a cashless lifestyle strongly contrasts with the countries south of Europe, where cash is still a strong form of payment.
+Moreover, in some southern European cities, several establishments accept only cash.
+This is the opposite of what happens in Northern Europe, where cash is no longer accepted in most places.

-In Sweden, those businesses where cash is still accepted today, are going to stop accepting cash payments in 2023.
-It is rather difficult already today to find an establishment where they accept cash.
-Those coming from abroad have to be ready to pay by card or by the mobile application Swish.
+In Sweden, those businesses where cash is still accepted today will stop accepting cash payments in 2023.
+It's becoming increasingly difficult to find establishments that accept cash these days..
+Those from abroad must be ready to pay by card or the mobile application Swish.

 A brief history of how Sweden made the transition to the cashless lifestyle

-In 2012, the six largest banks in Sweden got together to build an instantaneous mobile payment platform to help customers make electronic payments easier.
+In 2012, the six largest banks in Sweden built an instantaneous mobile payment platform to help customers make electronic payments easier.
 The application, called Swish, was developed as a collaboration.
 Back then, Swish was embraced and used by everyone in Sweden.

-Both, banks and the Swedish government, encourage citizens to adopt the cashless economy.
+Both banks and the Swedish government encourage citizens to adopt the cashless economy.
 Swish is now pretty close to becoming the Swedish standard for mobile payments.
-The application is used by way over half of the total population in Sweden.
+The application is used by over half of Sweden's total population.
 Only less than 13 percent of the total population in Sweden relies on cash.

 Children are also part of the transition.
-Many of them will never know how it was like to live in a world where cash transactions were widely accepted.
-Most of the Generation Alpha children in Sweden are going to see printed money only through photos, videos, and in museums.
+Many will never know what it was like to live in a world where cash transactions were widely accepted.
+Most Generation Alpha children in Sweden will see printed money only through photos, videos, and museums.

-Swedish banks issue debit cards to citizens aged seven years of age or older (with parental permission), which translates to more than 97 percent of the population.
+Swedish banks issue debit cards to citizens aged seven or older (with parental permission), translating to more than 97 percent of the population.
 This introduces these young citizens to the cashless society that will be part of their future.

-There is no need for carrying cash in Stockholm today
+There is no need to carry cash in Stockholm today

 Several years ago, Stockholm's public transport stopped accepting cash.
-Tickets are pre-paid, paid by using a mobile application, or bought by debit/credit card from the driver, or a ticket machine.
-Residents usually buy a monthly travel card, which is both more convenient and less expensive than buying individual tickets.
+Tickets are pre-paid, paid using a mobile application, or bought by debit/credit card from the driver or a ticket machine.
+Residents usually buy a monthly travel card, which is more convenient and less expensive than purchasing individual tickets.

-In an increasing number of stores, signs read "No cash payment in this store."
+In many stores, signs read, "No cash payment in this store."

 Most Swedes, especially those in the younger generations, never carry cash.
 Visitors to the country do not need to worry about currency exchange either.
-Yet, some tourists find it hard to believe that they do not need any local currency when visiting Sweden.
-The fact is, cash is really hard to find and see.
+Yet, some tourists find it hard to believe they do not need any local currency when visiting Sweden.
+The fact is, cash is tough to find and see.

-Cash is never needed, not even for small purchases like a hot chocolate at a Christmas market in Stockholm.
-All vendors have a mobile payment chip-and-PIN card reader such as the one offered by Stockholm-based mobile payments company iZettle, or they accept payments by the mobile application Swish.
+Cash is never needed, not even for small purchases like hot chocolate at a Christmas market in Stockholm.
+All vendors have a mobile payment chip-and-PIN card reader like the one offered by Stockholm-based mobile payments company iZettle, or they accept payments through the mobile application Swish.
 Swishing is perhaps the easiest way of payment for everyone.